Structural Periodic Vector Autoregressions: Introduction

-Direct modeling of not seasonally adjusted macroeconomic data by periodic autoregressions can be an alternative to VARs fitted after seasonal adjustment.
-Periodic autoregressions are useful to capture not only seasonal structure present in the mean of time series data, but also in their covariances in the sense that both the mean and the (auto)covariances are periodic functions of time.
+In this paper, to address the issue of often highly complex and not transparent seasonal adjustment methods that lack a reasonable economic interpretation, we propose an alternative to the commonly used vector autoregressions (VARs) fitted \emph{after} seasonal adjustment.
+More precisely, we propose the direct modeling of seasonally unadjusted macroeconomic data based on periodic autoregressions.
+This approach enables a general framework for structural impulse response analyses that allows to take seasonal patterns directly into account.
+Periodic autoregressions are useful to capture not only the seasonal structure present in the mean of time series data, but also in their covariances in the sense that both the mean and the (auto)covariances become periodic functions of time.
 Processes with periodically varying covariances, often called periodically correlated stochastic processes, have a long history.
 First introduced by \cite{gladyshev1961periodically}, pioneering work on (univariate) periodic autoregressive (PAR) processes was done by \cite{jones1967time}, \cite{pagano1978periodic} and \cite{troutman1979some}, who derived inference techniques on periodic autoregressive parameter estimates, predictions using PAR models and the connection between PAR and the related stationary multivariate autoregressive process.
-PARs for modeling seasonally not adjusted macroeconomic data have been used by \cite{osborn1988seasonality}, \cite{osborn1989performance}, \cite{novales1997forecasting}, \cite{franses2005forecasting} and \cite{ghysels2006forecasting}, who mainly focused on forecasting studies.
+PARs for modeling seasonally unadjusted macroeconomic data have been used by \cite{osborn1988seasonality}, \cite{osborn1989performance}, \cite{novales1997forecasting}, \cite{franses2005forecasting} and \cite{ghysels2006forecasting}, who mainly focused on forecasting studies.
 However, although PAR models have received some attention in economics and certain methodological developments have been made \citep[see e.g.][]{franses2004periodic}, they have not received much popularity for structural analysis.
-This is mainly because, for analyzing not seasonally adjusted macroeconomic data, a vector-valued extension of the PAR model class is required that naturally comes with a lot of parameters.
+This is mainly because, for analyzing seasonally unadjusted macroeconomic data, a vector-valued extension of the PAR model class is required that naturally comes with a lot of parameters.